 Remember, skincare is a journey, and healing cystic acne takes time.
 Be patient, stay committed to your clean skincare routine, and consult a dermatologist or great esthetician if needed.

-"My secret weapon is apple cider vinegar.
+"My secret weapon for how to get rid of cystic acne is apple cider vinegar.
 ACV is packed with so many skin benefits including lactic acid, malic acid and vitamins A, B1, B2, B6, C and E. Add some to your bath tub, or any clay mask.
 ACV can balance the skin and bring it back to proper pH.
 Remember though, always dilute 50% with natural spring water or rose water."

 Stay glowing, stay confident, and most importantly, believe—things will get better.